An original Aurora kit

 "Hey, c'mon in.
 Careful you don't trip over the rotting

-corpse, he's just here for ambience".
+corpse, he's just here for ambience.
+And food.".

 My, what big hands you

-have.
-A pretty horrible way to go when you think about
+A pretty horrible way

-it, but he seems to have retained his composure despite
+to go when you think about it, but he seems to have retained

-the adversity of starving to death and being left to rot
+his composure despite the adversity of starving to death

-in a dungeon.
-At least he had friends to keep him company
+and being left to rot in a dungeon.
+At least he had friends

-in his final hours.
+to keep him company in his final hours.